-- Practice safe work procedures early to create good habits; - Use your Logbook as a journal to keep track of the skills you have achieved; - Review your training plan with your Training Consultant, Trainer, or Sponsor; - Discuss your training needs with your Trainer and/or Sponsor; - Listen to the suggestions of your Trainer; - Ask your Trainer questions if you are unsure of any skill you need to perform or any tools or equipment you need to use to perform your duties; - Show enthusiasm and develop good work habits; and, - Upon demonstration of competency, ensure that you and your Trainer sign-off the individual skills.
+- Practice safe work habits; - Use your Apprenticeship Log Book as a journal to keep track of the skills you have achieved: - Listen to the suggestions of your Trainer; - Discuss your training needs with your Sponsor; - Review your training plan with your Training Consultant, Trainer, or Sponsor; - Ask your Trainer questions if you are unsure of any skill you need to perform or any tools or equipment you need to use to perform your duties; - Show enthusiasm and develop good work habits; and, - Upon demonstration of competency, ensure that you and your Trainer sign off the individual skills.
+Once a 'set of skills' have been signed off, ensure your Sponsor signs off this area as well.